martingu11/endas/README.md

 # EnDAS

+---
+**The master branch is currently being reworked towards the C++/C/Python implementation.** The `0.1-py` branch contains the original Python version.
+---

-Ensemble Data Assimilation for Python 3.x.
+Ensemble Data Assimilation for C++, C and (eventually) Python.

 ## Overview

-EnDAS is a data assimilation library for Python that focuses on ensemble data assimilation algorithms (although few others are also included for comparison).
+EnDAS is a data assimilation library that focuses on ensemble data assimilation algorithms (although few others are also included for comparison).
 The main features are:

 -  Ensemble Kalman Filters and Smoothers including